Strength In Numbers: Four Types Of Group Therapy

 Art therapy

 Group art therapy is one of the treatment options that has been used since the 1940s to diagnose and treat mental disorders.
-The goal isn’t to make the best piece of art, but to give those in the group psychotherapy the opportunity to express themselves in a way that doesn’t have to involve words.
+The goal isn’t to make the best piece of art, but to allow those in the psychotherapy group to express themselves in a way that doesn’t have to involve words.
 Research suggests that art group therapy appears to be effective in reducing stress and anxiety, increasing self-esteem, and promoting self-discovery and creativity.

 Art therapy doesn’t involve only painting and drawing either.
 It can involve dance, playing music, or playing a part in a small play.